I-Am-Jakoby/PowerShell-for-Hackers/README.md

 (This function is used to convert PowerShell scripts to a .BAT file.)

 [Abuse-CapsLock](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/Functions/Abuse-CapsLock.md)
-(Use the caplock to stop the screen from sleeping, or use the capslock light to indicate script progress.)
+(Use the caplock to stop the screen from sleeping and as an indicator for script progression.)

 [Add-Network](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/Functions/Add-Network.md)
 (Use this function to add a network profile to your targets PC.
 Either SECURED or OPEN.)